Hookdeck for Backend Engineers: 99.999% Webhook Uptime Guaranteed

 Most days, your webhook infrastructure works fine.
 A few failed events here and there.
 Your retry logic catches them.
 No big deal.

 Your homegrown solution that handled 10K events per day?
 At 1M events per day at peak, it's a different story.
 The webhook queue you built 6 months ago starts backing up.
 Timeouts cascade.
-Payment webhooks get lost.
-Your 99.95% uptime SLA is harder to maintain.
+Payment webhooks get delayed.
+Your 99.95% uptime SLA becomes harder to maintain.

 “Webhooks and things breaking usually come hand in hand, but at least with Hookdeck you can fix and recover from any issues extremely fast!”